 Over the years, I have curated advice for teachers for how to survive the holiday season.
 I personally love the holidays, but that love usually starts after all the “school stuff” is done and over with.
 The month of December is stressful for every average Joe, but add in report cards, school programs, assessments, kids missing school for early vacations, assemblies, and the extra boost of energy students have and you’ve got a recipe for a stress-filled holiday season!

-This free December eBook helps reduce the chaos that arrives every December and allows you to enjoy a stress-free holiday season.
+This free December guide helps reduce the chaos that arrives every December and allows you to enjoy a stress-free holiday season.
 It’s packed with advice for teachers and printable resources.

 5 Pieces of Advice for Teachers to Help Reduce Holiday Stress

-Here are a few holiday teacher tips for planning ahead for the month of December:
+Here are a few holiday teaching tips for planning ahead for the month of December:

 1. Prep your Christmas cards early.